 “Superheroic” is how the AngularJS team at Google describe their framework – not an inaccurate description judging by its legions of fans and developers.

-By eliminating a lot of the complexity usually involved with building single page web applications, AngularJS has become one of the most widely used development frameworks around.
-In fact, it’s fast becoming the de facto method for rendering dynamic content in a static webpage.
+By eliminating a lot of the complexity usually involved with building single-page web applications, AngularJS has become one of the most widely used development frameworks around.
+In fact, it’s fast becoming the de facto method for rendering dynamic content on a static webpage.

 So what about those of us who haven’t joined the bandwagon?
 What’s involved in switching an existing web application to the AngularJS framework?